bkawk/SwarmCity-EOS/README.md

     brew install yarn

-and then install dependancies with
+and then install dependencies with

     yarn install --flat